coderarjob/meghaos-x86/docs/notes/processman.md

 A process is instance of runnable code in the context of an Operating System.
 They does not necessarily correlate one to one with executable files.
-A process can also create "light-weight" processes called threads that run independently by share code & data with the parent process.
+A process can also create "light-weight" processes called threads that run independently but share code & data with the parent process.
 These are the two types of processes - 'Threads' & 'Non-thread' processes aka just 'Process'.

 Both these types of processes can be run in either Ring 3 or Ring 0, the later is called Kernel